SahilHakimiUofT/UImpactifyMernSite/doc/sprint4/SR4.md

 | Prof Ilir | |

 ## Tasks This Sprint
-All tasks that were selected for this sprint were successfully completed.
+All tasks that were selected for this sprint were successfully completed except TBD-13(Wishlist).

 This has been reflected on Jira.